What is TMJ Disorder?

 TMJ Treatment (Neuromuscular Dentistry)

-The first goal of TMJ treatment is to relieve muscle tension in the jaw.
+The first goal of TMJ treatment is to relieve muscle tension.
 We do this using TENS (transcutaneous electrical nerve stimulation), a kind of electric massage.
 This also releases endorphins, which work as natural pain relief.

 We will then attempt to diagnose the extent of your TMJ and recommend treatment.
 Neuromuscular dentistry has developed scientific diagnosis and treatment protocols that result in reliable, long-term relief.
-Diagnosis involves a combination of computerized jaw tracking, muscle activity measurement, and sonography of the joint to identify the ideal rest position for your jaw.
+Diagnosis involves a combination of CBCT imagery, computerized tracking, muscle activity measurement, and sonography of the joint to identify the ideal rest position.